(reading time: 54 minutes)

 “I could kill one of you then,” Rob offered.
 “Keep it nice and even.”
 He drew his bonepicking sword.
 Finally things headed in a familiar direction.
 Her footsteps grew softer, lighter.
 She primed to launch herself with picking.
 She tried to stroll behind him but Rob kept turning.
 Her strike was coming; it was just a matter of which bit of blathering was her last.

 “What a clever solution!
 Let’s give it a shot then!”
 Vyra rushed his position without even moving her feet; her body simply slid forward.
 When she was close she dropped to her knees and slashed.
 Rob pushed off the ground, but was forced to flail when he went much higher than intended.
 Vyra was right there beside him in an instant, striking again.
-Rob blocked with his sword and let the force of it push him backward.
+Rob blocked with his sword and let the force of it push him back.

-Vyra’s spinning stopped suddenly.
+Vyra’s spinning stopped abruptly.
 Her spear head was against the ground and she was once again balanced on the stand, facing Rob.
 She had his blade gripped between both her hands.
 Rob’s eyes widened.
 The sight of his frustration pleased her, splitting her lips and revealing her terrible smile.
 Vyra’s teeth were a nasty dark color, with veins of something black and gristly between each and every one.
 Her tongue was gray-purple and vaguely resembled a brain swollen by liquid guilt.
 When she recognized his disgust her face filled with rage and she lashed out once again.

 Vyra, from her perch on her spear’s side, launched a flurry of punches and kicks.
 At first Rob tried to block with his blade, but it was too slow to do any good.
 He had to drop it and counter her hand for hand.
 She laughed maniacally, gripping the stand with the sides of her feet, and shot straight up into the air.
 Rob’s eyes followed her in time to see her shooting back down far faster than normal gravitation would allow.